What is Marfan syndrome?

 Marfan Syndrome in Children

-Marfan syndrome affects about one in every 5,000 people.
+Marfan syndrome affects about 1 in every 5,000 people.

 Marfan Syndrome at Seattle Children’s

 Our heart team has treated many children with Marfan syndrome.
 We have extensive experience with the treatment these patients may require, including surgery in some cases.
+Our Cardiac Genetics Program combines the expertise of cardiology, medical genetics and genetic counseling.
 We also have a pediatric cardiac anesthesia team and a cardiac intensive care unit ready to care for children who undergo heart surgery.

 When you come to Children's, a team of people will take care of your child.
 Along with your child's heart doctor (cardiologist), you are connected with newborn specialists (neonatologists), lung doctors (pulmonologists), nurses, child life specialists, social workers and others, if their expertise is needed.
 We work together to meet all of your child's health needs and help your family through this experience.